elastic/gsoc/readme.md

 1. Who you are: Your name and how to contact you.
 2. Which project idea you want to work on: Which of our ideas is it or describe in detail if it is your own.
-3. How will you implement it: Provide a detailed work timeline that breaks the project into one or two week milestones and align it to the GSoC timeline.
+3. How will you implement it: Provide a detailed work timeline that breaks the project into one- or two-week milestones and align it to the GSoC timeline.
 4. Why you: Link to a pull request you have submitted to the project (Elasticsearch, Logstash, Kibana, or Beats) you want to work on.
 Here is a starting point for issues you could dive into:
   * [Elasticsearch `low hanging fruit`](https://github.com/elastic/elasticsearch/issues?q=is%3Aopen+is%3Aissue+label%3A%22low+hanging+fruit%22)
   * [Logstash `log hanging fruit`](https://github.com/elastic/logstash/issues?q=is%3Aopen+is%3Aissue+label%3A%22low+hanging+fruit%22)